 Black tea, which they call red tea because of the color of the water when infused, is intended for export.

 The different provinces of China allow for different varieties of black teas.
-Let's mention the most famous: Keemun, Lapsang Souchong and Yunnan.
+Let's mention the most famous: Keemun, Lapsang Souchong as well as Yunnan.

 Oolong is also very well-known, but isn't really a black tea.
 Indeed, the oxidation of the leaves is not complete, which makes oolong a tea between green tea and black tea.